Compare Refinance Rates Today

 9. Ask your loan officer about non-QM guidelines

 If you’ve recently filed for a bankruptcy or foreclosure, you may still qualify for a non-QM loan.
-Short for nonqualified mortgages, some non-QM lenders offer programs that allow you to refinance within a day of completing a bankruptcy or foreclosure, compared to the two to seven years you’d wait for a VA, conventional or FHA loan.
-Expect higher rates and fees, and watch out for prepayment penalties or other risky features.
+Short for nonqualified mortgages, some non-QM lenders offer programs that allow you to refinance within a day of completing a bankruptcy or foreclosure, compared to the two to seven years you’d wait for a conventional, VA or FHA loan.

-The table below gives you the minimum credit score and waiting period requirements after a bankruptcy or foreclosure:
+The table below gives you the minimum credit and waiting period requirements after a bankruptcy or foreclosure:

 FHA streamline